bolokoz/blog3/docs/portfolio/alpha4.md

   - obras
 ---

-Administração e e concepção, auxílio em projeto e execução, compras.
+Administração, concepção, auxílio em projeto e execução e compras de um sobrado alto padrão.

+##

 VuePress basically generate pages from Markdown files.
 So you can use it to generate documentation or blog sites easily.